Windjammer Surf Racers: Layout

 After both trains exited the station, they headed up a 69 ft chain lift hill.
 A right turn led into a drop on both tracks.
 After reaching the bottom of each drop, both sides reached a maximum speed of 40 mph before entering a vertical loop.
 The trains went through several turns and drops and a helix finale before stopping on the final brake run and returning to the station.

-Lawsuit

-Windjammer Surf Racers did not run frequently because it was plagued with mechanical problems.
-Just a few weeks into operation, several parts had to be replaced.
-Knott's Berry Farm spent about $2 million on repairs and inspections alone.
-Knott's eventually sued TOGO, seeking $17 million in damages, though the lawsuit was eventually rejected.
-Knott's claimed that TOGO poorly engineered the coaster which prevented successful operation during its three years.
-They reported problems including poor track design, defective safety restraints, and wrinkles in the main frame of the trains.
-The park also claimed that the ride's design flaws prevented operation during medium winds, sometimes stalling even during slight breezes, which Knott's called an "embarrassment."

-The ride remained closed during the lawsuit as evidence.
-When Knott's was unable to complete a sale of the ride, it was dismantled in July 2001.
-In November 2003, the jury rejected Knott's lawsuit in favor of TOGO International.